-The above approval mark affixed to a vehicle shows that the battery electric road vehicle type concerned has been approved in the Netherlands (E4), pursuant to Regulation No. 100, and under the approval number 002492.
-The first two digits of the approval number indicate that the approval was granted in accordance with the requirements of Regulation No. 100 in its original form.
+The above approval mark affixed to a vehicle shows that the road vehicle type concerned has been approved in the Netherlands (E4), pursuant to Regulation No. 100, and under the approval number 012492.
+The first two digits of the approval number indicate that the approval was granted in accordance with the requirements of Regulation No. 100 as amended by 01 series of amendments.

-$\frac{\text{Model B}}{\text{(see paragraph 4.5. of this Regulation)}}$ a = 8 mm min.
+Model B (see paragraph 4.5. of this Regulation)

+a = 8 mm min.

-The above approval mark affixed to a vehicle shows that the battery electric road vehicle concerned has been approved in the Netherlands (E4) pursuant to Regulations Nos.
-100 and 42 \/.
-The first two digits of the approval numbers indicate that, at the dates when respective approvals were granted, both Regulations Nos.
-100 and 42 were in their original form.
+The above approval mark affixed to a vehicle shows that the road vehicle concerned has been approved in the Netherlands (E4) pursuant to Regulations Nos.
+100 and 42 $\underline{}$ /.
+The approval number indicates that, at the dates when the respective approvals were granted, Regulation No. 100 was amended by the 01 series of amendments and Regulation No. 42 was still in its original form.

-\/ The latter number is given only as an example.
+^{/} The latter number is given only as an example.